uberhacker/pantheon-local-drupal-development/README.md

 A. I may plan to install Solr in a future release.

+Q. Where is Varnish?

+A. I may plan to install Varnish in a future release.

 Q. Why did you choose Debian instead of Ubuntu or CentOS?

 A. This is a very good question.
 I felt Debian was lightweight and included everything I needed for a barebones development environment I could build around.
 I also figured it would be easier to upgrade without having to reconfigure or reinstall the entire operating system.